 Historic Interest Rates on Savings in Ireland

-The Interest Rates available on instant access savings accounts in Ireland are currently the lowest they have been for several years.
-Rates might start to rise in late 2022 as the ECB starts to increase rates in response to rising inflation.
+The Interest Rates available on instant access savings accounts in Ireland in 2022 were the lowest they have been for several years.
+Rates started to rise in 2023 as the ECB began to increase rates in response to rising inflation.

 We have dug out some old “best buy” interest rates going back to 2008 to see how much rates have changed since then.